Vanar-AI-Excellence-Program/Assignment-3-Ahmed-Asghar-and-Aatiqa-Hussain/README.md

 - **Auto-Rename** - Intelligent chat naming based on conversation topics
 - **File Upload** - Drag-and-drop file upload with validation
 - **Citation Display** - Show source documents with relevance scores
+- **Doc-first Title** - If the first message includes a file, the chat auto-renames to that document’s name

 #### **Enhanced Chat Management**